 We represented a caretaker of a private estate who worked 60-plus hours per week but was denied overtime pay and then forced to sign an agreement waiving his right to recover the overtime he was due.
 Wage and hour cases require experienced legal representation as the laws are complex and there are numerous exemptions under federal and state law.
 Our experienced wage and hour counsel knew that any agreement in which our client purported to waive his right to overtime he was due would be null and void in court under the Fair Labor Standards Act.
 We also dealt with a change in state wage and hour law exempting domestic servants from overtime pay and avoided a potential statute of limitations issue by introducing evidence that the employer knew its pay arrangement with our client violated the law.
 We were able to obtain a monetary settlement for our client without going to court.

-If you have been terminated because of your disability or denied overtime pay, call Maine Employee Rights Group today for a free consultation, 207.874.0905.
+If you have been terminated because of your disability or denied overtime pay, call Maine Employee Rights Group today for a consultation, 207.874.0905.